david-chen0/OptionsTracker/README.md

 TODOs:
-Move around some logic in the App.js file to clean it up(helper methods and util files)

 Add searching by fields(ex: search by ticker NVDA or search by expiration date)(frontend)

 Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc(both)